lun-ai/MIPlain/README.md

 This work is described in a Machine Learning Journal publication, ["Beneficial and harmful explanatory machine learning"](https://link.springer.com/article/10.1007/s10994-020-05941-0).

 We incorporated the learned theory of this framework in empirical studies and investigated the explanatory effects of machine learned theory.
-The explanatory effects of machine learned theory are defined by us as being beneficial or harmful.
+The explanatory effects of machine learned theory are defined by us as either being beneficial or harmful.
 An operation definition relates to improvement or degradation of human out-of-sample performance after being provided a logic theory as an explanation.

 **Meta-Interpretive Learning** (MIL) is an Inductive Logic Programming (ILP) approach in which recursive logic programs can be induced incrementally from a small number of examples together with background predicates and metarules.